huylhd/blc-backend/README.md

 - File is uploaded through upload api
 - Server insert a record into `images` table, return created data as response

+`UPDATE: Because we are using Lambda, we will replace Redis with SQS, and the consumer will be a lambda function triggered by SQS.`

 **Request**

 ```